Retired NJ firefighter who responded to 9/11 terror attacks laid to rest in Maine

 He was one of the first people on the scene in New York to help look for survivors.

-Firefighters from Maine and New Hersey came together to honor him during a funeral Saturday.
+Firefighters from Maine and New Jersey came together to honor him during a funeral Saturday.

 ----------